brian-team/brian2/docs_sphinx/developer/overview.rst

 To handle arrays in generated code correctly, information about *indexing* has to be stored as well.
 Every `Group` has two attributes responsible for that:
-``indices``, a mapping from index names to index objects and ``variable_indices``, a mapping from `Variable` objects to index names.
+``indices``, a mapping from index names to index objects and ``variable_indices``, a mapping from variable names to index names.
 An index object needs to have a length and be indexable -- e.g. it could be a numpy array.

 For simple classes such as `NeuronGroup` that only have a single index for all